viash-hub/biobox/docs/PYTHON_SCRIPT_DEVELOPMENT.md

 - The wrapper has to coordinate multiple tool invocations and shuffle their outputs.
 - Input validation is substantive (e.g. matched paired-end file lists, schema checks).

-If the job is "arrange CLI flags and exec one tool", stay in bash.
+If the job is "arrange CLI flags and execute one tool", stay in bash.
 It is shorter and the surrounding ecosystem in this repo assumes bash.

 In the config, use a Python resource: